As seen in:

 Need more examples for writing sales executive resume summaries?
 See this post: How To Write A Resume Summary: 21 Best Examples You Will See

-How to Describe Your Executive Experience
+How to Describe Executive Experience on a Modern Executive Resume

 Meet the senior executive.
 His name's Alan.
+Nice textured Kiton.

 He has zero time to read your excellent executive resume.
 Yet he wants to know beyond a shadow of a doubt that you've got mountains of experience.